Iwa-Kakeru! -Sports Climbing Girls- TV Anime's Teaser Unveils More Cast & Staff, October Debut

 Sachi Kokuryu as Chigusa Kumagai, an athlete proud of her brawn

-Chihiro Ueda as Masumi Fujita, the captain of the Saint Kataruno Girls team
+Chihiro Ueda as Masumi Fujita, the captain of the Saint Kataruno Girls team, nicknamed the "Black Panther"

 Daria Midou as Rina Samura, nicknamed the "Crimson Special Forces Captain" for her aggressive climbing style